jkoerte/jkoerte.github.io/essays/final-reflection.md

 ## Introduction
 Hello

-## Be An Engineer, Be Ethical
+## Be Anything, But Be Ethical
 In general, ethics means to live a good life and to try make a positive contribution to others and to the world.
-In terms of software engineering and web applications, it means to understand the effect you can have on the many people using your app, whether that be a data breach, a bug in the code, etc., and to take full responsibility should something happen.
+In terms of software engineering and web applications, it means to also understand the effect you can have on the many people using your app, whether that be a data breach, a bug in the code, etc., and to take full responsibility should something happen.

 Ethics is just common sense, and because we are human, we have an ethical obligation to other humans.
 This fact persists throughout everything, not just in the context of web apps.
 Every person must apply good ethics in both their personal and professional lives, no matter what position they are in.
 Chances are, that a persons actions has some capacity to cause harm to others, and so the most ethical thing is to avoid said harm to others at all costs.
 It is good practice to not be negligent in quality assurance, ensure privacy and confidentiality of sensitive information, maintain high competence in your work, be trustworthy and transparent, among many others

+Whether you want to be an engineer, be a game developer, be a construction worker; be ethical first and foremost.

 ## Everybody's Got Issues
 For the final project of ICS 314, me and my two teammates learned to implement Agile Project Management (APM)&mdash;an approach that breaks large projects into smaller tasks.
 More precisely, we used a style of APM called Issue Driven Project Management (IDPM).
 The main rundown is that each team member is assigned at least one "issue" (fittingly named), which are all neatly organized in some sort of chart for all members to see clearly.
 Each member works on their "issue" separately, and then on some agreed upon day after about a week or so, all members reconvene, deliver their work, and combines it with the others.
 For my team, we called these days "milestones".